jonathanolson/slither/notes/patterns.md

       - can we store just a "row index" of the solutions? lightweight view
       - can we store just a "new feature" list?
 Why are we... doing FeatureSets? ---- OMG why are we storing FeatureSets?
     - (b) for each final "input pattern", check to see if we are the "canonical form" (based on all of the automorphisms)?
+    - (c) potentially prune automorphisms EARLIER!
+    - (d) profile, hit GC hotspots (are we creating "feature arrays" a bunch?)
+    - (e) reduce console.log, and figure out a way to output
   -
   - SolutionSet unit tests(!!!!)
   -